Certified Appliance Recycler (CAR) Program

 - The names of the companies that will pick up MRSH, and/or a description of where the MRSH will be taken or sent and the means of transportation

-- Any other information you deem necessary for the DTSC to determine that you will be a capable Certified Appliance Recycling (CAR) facility
+- Any other information you deem necessary for the DTSC to determine that you will be a capable CAR facility

 As is true for any hazardous waste generator, State regulations require that a CAR provide proper training in hazardous waste handling and emergency procedures to all employees of CARs who generate hazardous waste.
 For further discussion of these requirements, see our Fact Sheet for Hazardous Waste Generator Requirements.
 Publicly available resources may provide useful information for general appliance recycling, and for understanding proper management and safety concerns for mercury and refrigerants.

 If your application is approved, you will be sent a certificate that includes your assigned CAR number.
 You must show this to a scrap recycling facility at the time of a delivery of appliances, along with a complete DTSC 1430 form.
 DTSC will also send a copy of your certification to your local Certified Unified Program Agency (CUPA), which generally is either your local Department of Environmental Health or fire department.
 The CUPA will subsequently inspect your facility to ensure you are properly removing and managing Materials that Require Special Handling.